QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 OpenStack provides an Infrastructure-as-a-Service (IaaS) solution through [a set of interrelated services](https://www.openstack.org/software/project-navigator/openstack-components).
 Each service offers an Application Programming Interface (API) that facilitates this integration.
-Depending on your needs, you can install some or all services.
+Depending on our needs, we can install some or all services.

 > **Infrastructure-as-a-Service (IaaS)**
 >